 Extra pounds impose undue stress on your dog’s knees.
 Keeping your dog slim and trim will help prevent ACL injuries.
 Seriously.
 With every extra pound of fat, you’re that much closer to a ligament injury.

 Keeping your dog in good physical condition will also help prevent injury to the crucial ligaments.
 Strong muscles help stabilize the knee and protect the ligaments.
 Sounds trivial?
-Believe me, it is not.
+It is not.

-If your dog is at risk of a cruciate ligament injury, encourage forms of exercise that don’t overstress the knees, like swimming or leash walks on even surfaces that are not slippery.
-Activities that involve lots of fast starts and stops and sharp turns (e.g., catching a frisbee) should be avoided.
+If your dog is at risk of a cruciate ligament injury, encourage forms of exercise that don’t overstress the knees, such as swimming or leash walks on even surfaces that are not slippery.
+In addition, activities that involve lots of fast starts and stops and sharp turns (e.g., catching a frisbee) should be avoided.